Martin Redlicki: Junior tennis

+Redlicki had good results on ITF junior circuit, his most notable being a major jr. doubles title at 2013 US Open, partnering with Kamil Majchrzak.

 Professional career

-Redlicki made his ATP main draw debut at the 2014 Sony Open Tennis in the doubles event, where he partnered Deiton Baughman, losing in the first round to Ryan Harrison and Jack Sock, 7–5, 6–4.
+Redlicki made his ATP main draw debut at the 2014 Sony Open Tennis in the doubles event, where he partnered Deiton Baughman.
+They lost in the first round to Ryan Harrison and Jack Sock, 7–5, 6–4.
+He played most of his career on ITF and ATP Challenger Circuits, and his best results were two Challenger titles in doubles.

+College years

-For the 2016 season, he played for the Pac-12 Conference men's tennis champions UCLA Bruins and teamed with teammate Mackenzie McDonald to win the doubles individual championship at the NCAA Men's Tennis Championship.
-They defeated the team of Arthur Rinderknech and Jackson Withrow from the University of Texas A&M 6–4, 6–1.
+In 2016, Redlicki enlisted to college and played in the Pac-12 Conference for UCLA men's tennis team and the Bruins were crowned champions that year.
+He was a key name for this feat, when he had a successful partnership with Mackenzie McDonald.
+They ultimately won the doubles title at the NCAA Tennis Championship that season, defeating Arthur Rinderknech and Jackson Withrow (University of Texas A&M) in the final match.

-Redlicki was again a winner in the NCAA doubles championship in 2018.
-He and partner Evan Zhu defeated Martin Joyce and Mikael Torpegaard of Ohio State, 6–7^{(8)}, 7–6^{(4)}, 11–9, for the title on May 28, 2018.
-Redlicki was a semifinalist in both singles and doubles.
+He was again a winner in the NCAA doubles championship in 2018.
+He and partner Evan Zhu defeated Martin Joyce and Mikael Torpegaard (Ohio State) for the title.
+Redlicki was a semifinalist in both singles and doubles that year.
 He became the third Bruin to have won two doubles championships in UCLA history.

+Personal life

-Redlicki has an older brother who also plays tennis, Michael.
+Redlicki was born and raised in a Polish American family background.
+He has an older brother, Michael, who also plays tennis.